anandmac/Acronym/README.md

-By Using this app we get meanings for Acronym.
+By Using this app get the meanings for Acronym.

 # Usage Example
 Enter Acronym in the text field then we get the list of meanings for the same.